 Including a Rare Color Lithograph by Pierre-Auguste Renoir

 NEW YORK, NY -- Doyle's held a successful auction of Prints & Multiples on October 22, 2019 showcasing a wide range of works spanning the 17th century to the present day.
-Highlights include Warhol prints from the Estate of actress and "Warhol Superstar" Sylvia Miles, a rare color lithograph by Pierre-Auguste Renoir; prints by Helen Frankenthaler and Georges Braque from the Marian Sulzberger Heiskell and Andrew Heisell Collection; works by Mary Cassatt, Paul Cézanne, Yves Klein, Martin Lewis, Henri Matisse, Josef Albers and Egon Schiele; and ceramics by Pablo Picasso.
+Highlights included Warhol prints from the Estate of actress and "Warhol Superstar" Sylvia Miles, a color lithograph by Pierre-Auguste Renoir; prints by Helen Frankenthaler and Georges Braque from the Marian Sulzberger Heiskell and Andrew Heisell Collection; works by Mary Cassatt, Paul Cézanne, Yves Klein, Martin Lewis, Henri Matisse, Josef Albers and Egon Schiele; and ceramics by Pablo Picasso.